 Concerning writing, the key strategy used by these students was to write in ‘their limited English’ and then give their work to more knowledgeable colleagues for revision and/or editing.
-Though some mentioned the existence of a free service at the University’s Writing Centre for consultation about draft work, only three of the twenty-one respondents reported making use of it with others preferring to consult with more proficient colleagues, usually from Rwanda.
+Though some mentioned the existence of a free service at the University’s Writing Centre for consultation about draft work, only three of the twenty-one respondents reported making use of it with others preferring to consult with colleagues judged more proficient in academic English, usually from Rwanda.
 Even in peer learning groups they preferred to work together as Rwandans.
 One reason for this, according to some of the students, was that South African students looked down on them because they were not proficient in English.
-This situation and the effects thereof,as discussed more extensively Hunma and Author1 (2013), may result from the fear of exposing their (students’) weaknesses in the contact zone (Hunma & Author1 2013).
-As pointed out by Cooper (2013), the contact zone is a site of risk and the students were not ready to take it.
+This situation and its effects as discussed more extensively by Hunma and Author1 (2013), may result from the fear of exposing their (students’) weaknesses in the contact zone (Hunma & Author1 2013).
+As pointed out by Cooper (2013), the contact zone is a site of risk and the students appeared not to be ready to take it.
 Such fear may have limited their opportunities to adapt and integrate academically and socially.
+In addition, consulting with other Rwandans was not all effective because these were also in the process of adapting to the university’s ’new ways’ and, therefore, might not be able to provide appropriate support.

+Institutional support offered to the students

 With reference to institutional support, Angélil-Carter (1998) argues that universities have the responsibility to provide NNES with additional opportunities to absorb and produce the language and the meaning of the discipline.
-The language support provided by the university for these students was reactive rather than proactive (due to the aforementioned mismatched expectations)andwasin a form of a university-funded course designed to assist with oral and written English.
-Those who took part in the course pointed out that it was generally not effectivefor some it was too short, for others the methodology was not suited for beginners and others considered the level of the course as too low ‘irrelevant’ postgraduate students.
+The language support provided by the university for these students was reactive rather than proactive: due to the aforementioned mismatched expectations, the university did not expect the students to need support and when it was realised that some support was needed it was provided in a form of a university-funded course designed to assist students with oral and written English.
+Those who participated in the course pointed out that it was generally not effective; for some it was too short, for others the methodology was not suited to beginners and others considered the level of the course too low or ‘irrelevant’ to postgraduate students.
 The latter group pointed out that they were taught rules for writing such as avoiding long sentences, using linking words between paragraphs, etc., which, according to them, are relatively common in many languages used in higher education (including French).
-They said that, instead, they expected a course which introduced them to the academic discourses of their respective areas of specialization.
+They said that, instead, they expected a course which introduced them to the English academic discourses of their respective areas of specialization.
+These varied responses to the course are indicative of the varied needs of the students in this group.

-Another important element of support to these students is lecturers and/or supervisors’ responses; these were extremely varied.Some lecturers would listen to the students’ problems and advise and help in finding solutions whenever possible, encourage and appreciate their efforts, extend deadlines for the submission of assignments, andresponded positively to students’ weaknesses and t care of each and every student individually notably by allowing them to rewrite their assignment if their was less than 60%.
-Additional tutorials were also offered to the students by some lecturers to provide them with opportunities to discuss in more detail and to ask questions about the issues they have found difficult to understand in bigger classes.
+Another important element of support for these students was lecturers and/or research supervisors’ responses to their work.
+These were extremely varied: some lecturers would listen to the students’ problems and advise and help in finding solutions whenever possible, encourage and appreciate their efforts, extend deadlines for the submission of assignments, respond positively to students’ weaknesses and take care of each and every student individually, notably by allowing them to rewrite their assignment if their mark was less than 60%.
+Additional tutorials were also offered to the students by some lecturers to provide them with opportunities for more detailed discussion of course content and to ask questions about the issues they found difficult to understand in bigger classes.